Nils-Van-de-Pitte/Rellion/README.md

 ---

-Relion is not just about mapping objects to tables.
+Rellion is not just about mapping objects to tables.
 It is about building a reliable, transparent, and scalable foundation for modern Java applications.